The JWST EXCELS survey: Insights into the nature of quenching at cosmic noon

 \subsection{Photometry}

 We make use of 11 deep photometric bands from \textit{JWST}/PRIMER imaging (GO 1837; PI: Dunlop) and \textit{HST} imaging from CANDELS \citep{Grogin2011, Koekemoer2011} for all of the galaxies in our sample (\textit{JWST}/NIRCam filters F090W, F115W, F150W, F200W, F277W, F356W, F410M, and F444W; \textit{HST} ACS filters F435W, F606W, and F814W).
-The photometric catalog will be presented in Maltby et al. (in prep), but in brief, the NIRCam F200W filter is used as the detection image.
-Fluxes are measured in 0.5 arcsec-diameter apertures using \textsc{SourceExtractor} \citep{Bertin1996}.
+The photometric catalog will be presented in Maltby et al. (in prep), but in brief, the NIRCam F200W filter is used as the detection image. {We use the F200W filter, as opposed to a redder band, as it allows for better comparisons to ground-based studies in this field, which use the K-band filter as the detection image at $0.5<z<3$ \citep[e.g.][]{Almaini2017}.} Fluxes are measured in 0.5 arcsec-diameter apertures using \textsc{SourceExtractor} \citep{Bertin1996}.
 The photometry is corrected to the total flux with an aperture correction dependent on the PSF for each filter and using the F200W \texttt{MAGBEST} parameter from \textsc{SourceExtractor} (the total magnitude) applied to all the filters.
 We note that this is a different photometric catalog from the one used to select the original EXCELS sample.
 The original EXCELS photometric catalog uses the F356W band to select objects, uses 0.35 arcsec-diameter apertures, and uses the F356W FLUX\_AUTO parameter from \textsc{SourceExtractor} to correct to the total flux.
 However, the results presented in this paper remain the same regardless of which catalog is used.